hashicorp/nomad/website/source/guides/upgrade/upgrade-specific.html.md

 ### Preemption Panic Fixed

-Nomad 0.10.2 fixes a [server crashing bug][gh-6787] present in scheduler preemption since 0.9.0.
-Users unable to immediately upgrade to Nomad 0.10.2 can [disable preemption][preemption-api] to avoid the panic.
+Nomad 0.9.7 and 0.10.2 fix a [server crashing bug][gh-6787] present in scheduler preemption since 0.9.0.
+Users unable to immediately upgrade Nomad can [disable preemption][preemption-api] to avoid the panic.

 ### Dangling Docker Container Cleanup